allanderek/pole-prediction-elm/README.md

 - [ ] Consider a bit of a refactor of the database, we could have that the entrants all have ids 1-20, but the primary key of the entrant is a composite primary key consisting of session id with the entrant id.
 This would have some advantages.
 Such as creating all the entrants in the database at the start of the season.
 Changing one should really be changing either a driver for a replacement (e.g. Bearman for Sainz due to appendecitis), or swapping teams, e.g. Tsunoda for Lawson and vice versa.

-- [ ] Get the predictions for a session, this depends on the time, you just get the logged-in user's predictions for the session if the start-time has not passed, otherwise you get all the predictions for the session, including any results.
-Also the predictions are all scored (which will be zero if there is no result yet).

 - [ ] You have authentication but no way to register at the moment.
 - [ ] I may do 'event' leaderboard which is just get the leaderboard for the season but restrict it to sessions within a given event, and show it on the event page?